cse-sim/cse/doc/src/docs/input-data/rsys.md

 Type: float

-Net cooling capacity at standard rating conditions (outdoor drybulb temperature = 95 ^o^F for air source or fluid source temperature = 86 ^o^F for water source).
+Net cooling capacity at standard rating conditions (outdoor drybulb temperature = 95 °F for air source or fluid source temperature = 86 °F for water source).

 If rsType=ASHP and both rsCapC and rsCap47 are autosized, both are set to the larger consistent value using rsCapRat9547 (after application of rsFxCapH and rsFxCapC).